Withdrawing or Dropping Courses

 - All scholarships, grants, Federal Direct Loans, Nursing Loans, Federal Direct Graduate PLUS, and Federal Direct Parent Loans credited to your student account will be applied to any charges owed to TWU.
 Any amount exceeding charges owed to TWU will be refunded to you via the current university process.

-- Refunds are issued to the student five days prior to the start of classes each term, or within two working days of the awarded funds being credited to your account for funds received after the start of classes.
+- Refunds are issued to the student during the first week of classes each term, or within two working days of the awarded funds being credited to your account for funds received after the first refund date.

 - If you add classes or incur other charges to your student account after a financial aid refund has been issued to you, you must pay the additional charges by utilizing the refund or personal funds.